TAKING MEASUREMENTS & 3 ESSENTIAL CHECKS

 Go Green and save batteries

 This is the third laser level I bought since I started to install kitchens, and hopefully, the last.
-It uses the same 12V battery as my 12V power tool and can run for a long time on a full charge.
+It uses the same battery as my power tools and can run for a long time on a full charge.

 This one has a green laser light, making it much easier to see the lines in broad daylight.